PiotrGorczyca/echotype/README.md

    - A visualization window appears near your cursor (if enabled)

 3. **Speak naturally**: Record your voice
-   - The application captures high-quality audio
+   - The application captures high-quality audio via PortAudio
    - Press the hotkey again to stop recording

 4. **Automatic transcription**: